Asayl01/Interactive_LED_Matrix_with_Auto_Control/README.md

 - Copy the generated hex values and paste them into your Arduino code as a byte array.

 #### Example Patterns
-Here are some example patterns that include shapes, letters, and signs to help you design your own matrix graphics.
+Here are some example patterns that include shapes, letters, and signs.
 ![p](p.jpg)